‘The mandatory death penalty for the crime of murder is in rapid retreat worldwide’

 (Andrew Novak, 2012)

-The mandatory death penalty for murder persists in Trinidad and Tobago and Barbados as a colonial remnant, a legacy of the British Empire.
+The mandatory death penalty for murder persists in Trinidad and Tobago (and until June 2018, in Barbados) as a colonial remnant, a legacy of the British Empire.
 Jane Cross (2014) writes that the legal cases on this issue highlight ‘the human rights tension resulting from the preservation of a colonial and criminal penalty.’

 The paradox that a penalty once imposed by British legislators is one now fiercely protected by Caribbean governments while British courts urge reform is difficult to miss.

 Elsewhere, courts in other jurisdictions have struck down the mandatory death penalty.
 In 1992, Jamaica enacted the first restriction on the mandatory death penalty across the English-speaking Caribbean through the Offences Against the Person (Amendment) Act.
+In June 2018, the Caribbean Court of Justice held this penalty to be unconstitutional in Barbados also (see The Death Penalty in Barbados).
 In the US too, in the 1970s, the mandatory death penalty for all types of murder (Woodson v North Carolina 428 US 280) and for certain types of murder (Roberts (Harry) v Louisiana 431 US 633) was also been declared to be unconstitutional.
 The US Supreme Court held that the mandatory death penalty, even for a restricted category of murder, violated the 8th and 14th amendments to the Constitutions regarding due process rights and the prohibition against cruel and unusual punishment.
 The Court stated, in Woodson, that: ‘The belief no longer prevails that every offense in a like legal category calls for an identical punishment without regard to the past life and habits of a particular offender.’

 The mandatory death penalty has also been struck down in many African countries which, like Trinidad and Tobago and Barbados, were former British colonies.
 Andrew Novak (2012) writes that arguments against the mandatory penalty in these African nations have drawn on the wealth of case law from the Commonwealth Caribbean.